Rubio takes aim at Biden’s ‘Ivy League’ foreign policy Cabinet nominees

 Asked Monday by pool reporters if he expects Republicans to put up any significant roadblocks to his Cabinet nominees – who need Senate approval to be confirmed – Biden laughingly responded, “Are you kidding me?"

 Rubio’s emphasis on the Ivy League credentials of Biden's nominees comes as the senator has spotlighted the GOP's move toward targeting working-class voters.
-Earlier this month he said in recent interviews with Fox News' "America's Newsroom" and with Axios that the future of the Republican Party was "based on a multiethnic, multiracial, working-class coalition" of supporters.
+Earlier this month he said in interviews with Fox News' "America's Newsroom" and with Axios that the future of the Republican Party was "based on a multiethnic, multiracial, working-class coalition" of supporters.

 But Biden, in his announcement, spotlighted the diversity of his picks, noting that “we’re going to have the first woman lead the intelligence community, the first Latino, an immigrant, to lead the Department of Homeland Security, and a groundbreaking diplomat at the United Nations."